Develop a user experience for exploring recipes to cook for people with visual impairment

 My first thought was to use a platform that already exists as users might be familiar with it.
 So I thought of using Siri as a speech assistant.
 On further experimentation, I found Siri to be unreliable as it does not always detect the correct speech input.
 Since visually impaired people have different levels of impairments, a feature to input commands using text will be useful.
 Considering all these things I came up with the idea of using Facebook chat platform with the ability to both speak commands and type them using the on-screen keyboard.

-Wireframing of a voice-enabled chatbot is hard as there are no buttons to press to navigate to the next screen.
+Creating wireframes for a voice-enabled chatbot is hard as there are no buttons to press to navigate to the next screen.
 There are no screens.
 Thus showing a progression of one way in which the conversation between the app and user might go seems to be a good idea.

 I used the Origami Studio from Facebook to create the interactive prototype.
 I really like the visual programming paradigm of the software and have extensively used it in my other projects.
 For the visual layout of the interactive prototype, I used the Chat UI Kit from InVision.